abinit/abinit/doc/tutorial/gwr1.md

 agree with the one found in the WFK file else the code will abort.

 [[gwr_boxcutmin]] is set to 1.1 in order to accelerate the calculation and reduce memory requirements.
-This is another parameter that should be subject to convergence studies as systems with localized electrons such as 3d or 4f electrons may require larger values (denser FFT meshes).
+This is another parameter that should be subject to carefully convergence studies as systems with localized electrons such as 3d or 4f electrons may require larger values (denser FFT meshes).
 Please take some time to read the variable description of [[gwr_boxcutmin]] before proceeding.